 To foster a collegiate atmosphere during the intensive workshops, we block book accommodation, usually at Wolfson or Robinson College.
 College accommodation is of a reasonable quality and rooms have basic furnishing and en suite bathrooms; however it does not provide full hotel standards of service and convenience.
 Students are not obliged to take up the offer of accommodation; however staying in College is encouraged, since it offers practical benefits and enhances the experience of Cambridge student life.
 Accommodation at these colleges is also very reasonably priced, especially for members of the College.

-At each residential workshop, complimentary or optional formal dinners are arranged at other Colleges, such as Jesus College, Emmanuel College, St Catharine’s College, Peterhouse and Trinity Hall.
+At residential workshops, complimentary/optional formal dinners are held at other Colleges such as Jesus, Emmanuel, St Catharine’s, Queen's, Peterhouse and Trinity Hall.

 About the Master's